Skip to content

 Accommodation

-Grand Silk Path Hue
+Grand Silk Path Hue Hotel

 Grand Silk Path Hue is Destination Indochina’s expert‑curated choice for contemporary luxury in Vietnam’s imperial capital.
 Overlooking the Perfume River and the Imperial Citadel, the hotel blends modern elegance with a deep sense of place.
 Its refined design, warm service, and panoramic rooftop views make it an exceptional base for exploring Hue’s royal heritage.